-Interoperability is the ability of components in a system or between systems to work together using common procedures.
-In such a way it is relatively easy to achieve integration of different systems within the same domain or between different implementations within the stack of a specific software vendor [5].
+Interoperability is the ability of a system to work with or use the components of another system.
+It is relatively easy to achieve integration of different systems within the same domain or between different implementations within the stack of a specific software vendor [5].
 In the current Internet of Things (IoT) ecosystems, the various devices and applications are installed and operate in their own platforms and cloud services, but without adequate compatibility with products from different brands [6], [7], [8], [9].
 For example, a smart watch developed in Android cannot interact with a smart bulb without the relevant proprietary gated application provided by the same vendor.
-Thus, islands of IoT functionality are established leading towards a vertically oriented 'Intranet of Things' rather than the 'Internet of Things'.
+Thus, islands of IoT functionality are established leading towards a vertically-oriented 'Intranet of Things' rather than the 'Internet of Things'.

 To take advantage of the full potential of the IoT vision, we need standards to enable the horizontal and vertical communication, operation, and programming across devices and platforms, regardless of their model or manufacturer.
-As it concerns the meaning of data, which is the focus of this deliverable, semantics can settle commonly agreed information models and ontologies for the used terms that are processed by the interfaces or are included in the exchanged data.
+As it concerns the meaning of data, which is the main focus of this deliverable, semantics can settle commonly agreed information models and ontologies for the used terms that are processed by the interfaces or are included in the exchanged data.
 However, as there are several ontologies for describing each distinct Thing, we need semantic interoperability mechanisms in order to perform common data mapping across the various utilized formats (e.g. XML or JSON) and ontology alignment.
 Our goal is to enable end-to-end compatibility and cooperation at all layers.
 Thus, semantic interoperability mechanisms across all layers must be deployed in order to resolve semantics between the field, network, and backend components.

 The next subsections analyse the challenges for accomplishing semantic interoperability in the IoT sector.
 A motivating example is also described, presenting the main features of our proposed solution in a smart sensing setting.
-The operation of the GW Semantic Mediator (GWSM) component and the Backend Semantic Validator (BSV) component in the backend system is presented (based on the SEMIoTICS architecture D2.4).
-For clarity, the application of semantic solutions at the field layer of SEMIoTICS is detailed in Deliverable 3.3 and its follow-up, D3.9.
+The operation of the GW Semantic Mediator (GWSM) component and the Backend Semantic Validator (BSV) component in backend system is presented (based on the SEMIoTICS architecture D2.4).
+For clarity, the application of semantic solutions at the field layer of SEMIoTICS is detailed in D3.3.